Frequently Asked Questions

 Subsidized Stafford Loans

-The government pays the interest on the loan while the student is enrolled at least half time and for a six month grace period immediately following eligible enrollment.
+The government pays the interest on the loan while the student is enrolled at least half time.

 Unsubsidized Stafford Loans